+Raspaud and Wang \cite{MR2408378} showed that every planar graph without $4$-cycles has vertex arboricity at most $2$.
+A graph is \textbf{toroidal} if it can be embedded in the torus.
+Since any graph that can be embedded in the plane can be embedded in the torus, every planar graph is also a toroidal graph.
+Choi and Zhang \cite{MR3233411} showed that every toroidal graph without $4$-cycles has vertex arboricity at most $2$, which improves the result in \cite{MR2408378}.
+Zhang \cite{MR3570576} showed that every toroidal graph without $5$-cycles has list vertex arboricity at most $2$.
+Huang \etal \cite{MR3320048} showed that every toroidal graph without $3$-cycles adjacent to $5$-cycles has list vertex arboricity at most $2$.
+Chen \etal \cite{MR3508765} showed that every toroidal graph without $3$-cycles adjacent to $4$-cycles has list vertex arboricity at most $2$.

-Let $G$ be a graph and $(H, f)$ be a valued cover of $G$.
-The pair $(H, f)$ is {\bf minimal non-strictly $f$-degenerate} if $H$ has no strictly $f$-degenerate transversal, but $(H - L_{v}, f)$ has a strictly $f$-degenerate transversal for any $v \in V(G)$.
-A {\bf toroidal graph} is a graph that can be embedded in a torus.
-Any graph which can be embedded in a plane can also be embedded in a torus, thus every planar graph is also a toroidal graph.
-A {\bf $\kappa$-cap} is a chordless cycle together with a vertex which is adjacent to exactly two adjacent vertices on the cycle.
-A {\bf $\kappa$-cap-subgraph} $F_{\kappa}$ of a graph $G$ is a subgraph isomorphic to the $\kappa$-cap and all the vertices having degree four in $G$, see an example of $F_{5}$ in \autoref{F35}.
+Consider a graph $G$ and a valued cover $(H, f)$ of $G$.
+The pair $(H, f)$ is said to be \textbf{minimal non-strictly $f$-degenerate} if $H$ does not have a strictly $f$-degenerate transversal, but $(H - L_{v}, f)$ has a strictly $f$-degenerate transversal for any $v \in V(G)$.
+A \textbf{$k$-cap} is a chordless $k$-cycle together with a new vertex that is adjacent to precisely two adjacent vertices on the cycle.
+A \textbf{$k$-cap-subgraph} $F_{k}$ of a graph $G$ is a subgraph isomorphic to the $k$-cap, where all vertices having degree $4$ in $G$, see an illustration of $F_{5}$ in \cref{F35}.

-In \autoref{sec:ML}, we show the following structural result on certain toroidal graphs.
+In \cref{sec:ML}, we show the following structural result on certain toroidal graphs.

-\begin{restatable}{theorem}{MLONE} Every connected toroidal graph without subgraphs isomorphic to the configurations in \autoref{NOA} has minimum degree at most three, unless it is a 2-connected $4$-regular graph with Euler characteristic $\epsilon(G) = 0$. \end{restatable}
+\begin{restatable}{theorem}{MLONE} A connected toroidal graph that does not include subgraphs isomorphic to the configurations as depicted in \cref{NOA}, has minimum degree at most $3$, unless it is a $2$-connected $4$-regular graph with Euler characteristic $\epsilon(G) = 0$. \end{restatable}

+Building upon this structural result, along with other notable structural results on critical graphs (specifically, those concerning minimal non-strictly $f$-degenerate graphs), we can easily obtain the following theorem for a certain class of planar graphs.

-\begin{restatable}{theorem}{MRONEPLANAR} Let $G$ be a planar graph without subgraphs isomorphic to the configurations in \autoref{NOA}, and let $(H, f)$ be a valued cover of $G$.
-If $f(v, 1) + f(v, 2) + \dots + f(v, \kappa) \geq 4$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal. \end{restatable}
+\begin{restatable}{theorem}{MRONEPLANAR} Let $G$ be a planar graph without subgraphs isomorphic to the configurations in \cref{NOA}, and let $(H, f)$ be a valued cover of $G$.
+If $f(v, 1) + f(v, 2) + \dots + f(v, s) \geq 4$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal. \end{restatable}